Welcome to new approaches in health and healing!

 susceptibility to disease and making appropriate interventions to prevent illness.

-more quickly heal a given disease than direct treatment of the disease alone
+will more quickly heal a given disease than direct treatment of the disease alone.

 Check out our upcoming events at the center on the events page.
 PayPal button has been added to the events page for your convenience .